gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 If you haven't taken the time to carefully lock down your child's iPhone, we have a highly-detailed, [step-by-step guide,](/docs/definitive-guide-to-locking-down-an-iphone) including many screenshots.
-We really urge you to take this responsibility seriously.

 {% /callout %}

+{% article-feedback-form name="five-things" /%}